EdGemmill/JSReactApps/react/09_effects.md

 `useEffect`.

 > **Note:** `useEffect` and `useState` are known as _hooks_.
 You don't need to
-> worry too much about the details now, but by convention, react hooks always
+> worry too much about the details now, but by convention, React hooks always
 > start with the word "use".

 The `useEffect` function takes two arguments: